-PRE-CONTRACTING: 1CC: "a discussion between a coach and HR manager of the company's needs (e.g. coaching for 10 managers), followed by the offer by the coach (e.g. a cycle of 8 90-min sessions), and acceptance of that offer."
+PRE-CONTRACTING: a discussion between a coach and HR manager of the company's needs (e.g. coaching for 10 managers), followed by the offer by the coach (e.g. a cycle of 8 90-min sessions), and acceptance of that offer."

 CONTRACTING: 1CC: "the coach sends to HR manager the list of available coaches with their CVs and photos, and the coaches select a coach that they believe will be best for them.
-Following this, a meeting between the coaches and coaches is organised, as well as the sponsor meeting.2 2CC: "Before signing the contract we have 2-hour session with the future client to check the compatibility.
-What follows is 3-corner meeting, or 4-corner meeting (coach, client, his/her superior, HR manager).
-Then, I sign an internal coach&coachee contract, as well as the contract with the company that sponsored the development of their employee."
+Following this, a meeting between the coaches and coaches is organised, as well as the sponsor meeting2

-MINI-CONTRACTING: 1CC: "The dynamic of the meeting and their arrangement between the coachee and the coach."
+MINI-CONTRACTING: The dynamic of the meeting and their arrangement between the coachee and the coach.
+The highlight is on confidentiality - all parties are informed that there are no reports by the coach to a coachee's superiors on the content of the discussions in the coaching sessions.

-1CC: "The highlight is on confidentiality - all parties are informed that there are no reports by the coach to a coachee's superiors on the content of the discussions in the coaching sessions."
-2CC: "At the end of coaching process, I send a report to the company, stating only the general topics we dealt with in coaching.
-The process is highly confidential, and the company has no insight into any details, for the protection of privacy and integrity of the client."
+2 Sponsor meeting is explained in point 1.
+Expectations COACHING